 Online home value estimators are just that: estimates.
 While the accuracy of these tools has certainly improved over the years and is only getting better, you shouldn’t use an estimate to set an asking price for your home without bringing in an expert’s opinion.
 Real estate agents are familiar with your local market and will provide you with a comparative market analysis (CMA) for your home as part of their services.

 With a CMA, an agent will round up recently sold properties in your area and compare them to your home in order to calculate its fair market value.
-A CMA involves analyzing raw data, such as your home’s square footage and bedroom count, along with the less tangibles, such as your property’s proximity to noisy streets or local attractions, to give you a full pricing picture.
+A CMA involves analyzing raw data, such as your home’s square footage and bedroom count, along with the fewer tangibles, such as your property’s proximity to noisy streets or local attractions, to give you a full pricing picture.

 Account for the ‘art’ and science of home value